Renting vs. Buying Property in Europe: Which Is Right for Expats?

 Local Real Estate Market

-Property prices among European cities are drastically different as are property demands.
-For instance, Paris and Amsterdam are costly while large parts of Portugal are still cheaper.
+Property prices among European cities are drastically different, as are property demands.
+For instance, Paris and Amsterdam are costly, while large parts of Portugal are still cheaper.
 Review trends in our European Real Estate Market Overview.

 Financial Readiness

-Evaluate your budget to address costs for deposits, down payments, taxes and upkeep.
+Evaluate your budget to address costs for deposits, down payments, taxes, and upkeep.
 Renting typically doesn’t take as much financial preparation as buying.

-They might be subject to restrictions for foreign buyers, additional tax or unwieldy paperwork.
-You need to know regulations and restrictions, foreign buyer laws and ownership rules.
-Consider consulting Expat Legal Services
+They might be subject to restrictions for foreign buyers, additional tax, or unwieldy paperwork.
+You need to know regulations and restrictions, foreign buyer laws, and ownership rules.
+Consider consulting Expat Legal Services.

 Cultural and Language Barriers

 And try to lean on some of your local experts who can help you navigate some of those challenges.
 Language courses or professional translation services are nice ways to do that, too.
-Also, understanding local etiquette can improve relations and create a rapport with your landlords or sellers.
+Furthermore, understanding local etiquette can improve relations and create a rapport with your landlords or sellers.

 people looking at some papers in the driveway